 Once you have an appointment with a doctor in Luxembourg, they keep your health information on a patient record which you may view at any point.
 Patients with chronic or severe illnesses will have a more detailed summary of their condition and the doctor will be responsible for monitoring and for coordinating the long-term care they receive as well as offering support and advice.
 You will need to collect your medicine from the pharmacy in Luxembourg.

 Before you leave, you will need to pay the bill for your appointment.
 This happens at the reception either before or after your appointment.
 Make sure you get a receipt to send to the insurer for reimbursement.
 If you have a prescription, you can pick it up from a local pharmacy.
 Most pharmacies in Luxembourg are open only during business hours but there are also duty chemists available out of hours.
 See here for a list of pharmacies in Luxembourg.

 Visits to doctors and specialists in Luxembourg are free through the CNS but you have to pay upfront and get a reimbursement from the insurer.
 Fees are set by the government and all doctors contracted to provide services through the CNS must charge a standard amount.

 The majority of services and products available through the CNS are reimbursed at rates between 80 – 100% of the full cost.
-Consultations with doctors and specialists in Luxembourg are reimbursed at 100%.
+Consultations with doctors and specialists in Luxembourg entitle you to 100% reimbursements.
 Treatment is reimbursed at rates between 80 – 100%.
 Most prescription drugs are reimbursed at 80%.
 Some clinics will charge a non-refundable fee if appointments are cancelled with less than 24 hours’ notice.

 Reimbursements at rates of between 80 – 100% are made for the following: